-I realize that I am a sinner continually in need of the mercy of God.
-Like all humans (except Jesus and Mary, of course!), my life has not been without sin.
+I realize I am a sinner continually in need of the mercy of God.
+Like all humans (except Jesus and Mary, of course!), my past life has its share of sin.
 I am not proud of this.
 Therefore, I should seriously consider some acts of penance during Lent in reparation for my sins.
-Making a thorough, heartfelt sacramental confession is a good way to start.
+Making a thorough, heartfelt sacramental confession of my sin is a good way to start.

 We should be spiritually mature enough to realize that the more we keep trying and letting God control our lives, the more we open ourselves to His grace of conversion.
 Conversion is a lifelong process of turning away from sin and turning towards the Gospel message.
 We turn our lives over to God.

 On Ash Wednesday, when the ashes are placed on our foreheads, do we actually intend to change, or is this just an act of empty show?
 Only God knows what’s in our hearts and how much we really do love Him.

 Please make this Lent a time of deep, spiritual conversion.